 - Each sonication lasts approximately 12 to 30 seconds, and then there is a 45- to 90-second rest period to let the tissue cool down.
 It usually takes 50 or more sonications during a treatment session to destroy a fibroid.
 However, depending on the size and number of fibroids you have, more sonications or a second treatment may be necessary.

 - Throughout the treatment, you'll be asked about your level of discomfort so that your medication can be adjusted or other necessary changes can be made.

 After the procedure

-You'll need a friend or family member to be with you and drive you to and from your treatment due to the medications you receive during treatment.
+You'll need a friend or family member to drive you to and from your treatment, and to stay with you at least five hours after the procedure due to the medications you receive during treatment.

-The majority of women experience significant improvement in the severity of their fibroid-related symptoms within the first few months after focused ultrasound surgery.
+It takes months, and sometimes even years, for your body to gradually absorb the treated tissue.
+But most women notice significant improvement in their fibroid-related symptoms within the first few months after focused ultrasound surgery.

 If fibroids return, you may need a second procedure to treat them.
 The need for repeated treatment may be more common in women who've had focused ultrasound compared with other fibroid treatments, such as uterine artery embolization.